-This resource will provide a general overview of what a report is, how to plan your report, the general structure of a report and different reports types.
+This resource will provide a general overview of what a report is, how to plan your report, the general structure of a report and different types of reports.

 What is a report?